team-humber-web-2019/week-11/week-12/README.md

     * Explore the DOM objects (innerHTML, style)
     * getElementById
 * PRACTICE LAB: "DOM"
-    1. Take the lab from last week, create a list of 5 items (ul > li * 5) each to represent the output of the 5 exercises
+    1. Take the lab from last week, create a list of 5 items (ul > li * 5) each to represent the output of the 5 exercises (be sure to give each a unique `id`: ex1, ex2, etc.)
     2. Complete this example, but consider the formatting of the output for album, year, genre, duration

 ### Lunch